SovereignCloudStack/.github/profile/README.md

 Please contact the SCS security team at security[at]scs[dot]community to ask security questions or report security issues.
 If you want to communicate with us encrypted, you can find our OpenPGP Key at https://scs.community/security.asc.

+We publish security advisories to our low-volume announcement list announce[at]lists[dot]scs[dot]comunity.
+Please subscribe on [here](http://lists.scs.community).
+Our security advisories are also published as [blog posts](https://scs.community/news/).

 ## Contributing

 Please see our [How to contribute](https://scs.community/contribute/) page.